swainechen/chenlab-training/websites/gis-aws/content/03-EC2FromSharedAMI/06-LaunchEC2Instance.md

 9. On **Step 6** page, you will be prompted to create a new security group, which will define your firewall rules.
 If you have not yet made a security group, provide a name for your new security group.
 Otherwise, click **Select an existing security group**, select your previous key, and skip ahead to step 11.

-**NOTE** for the purpose of this lab use your "[your-initials]-sec-group" for uniqueness and easy searchability.
+**NOTE**: For the purpose of this lab use your "[your-initials]-sec-group" for uniqueness and easy searchability.

 ![EC2ConfigSecGroups](/images/hpc-aws-parallelcluster-workshop/EC2ConfigSecGroups-2.png)